-- Have the right to live and work in the UK, - Be in employment, in a role that allows them to develop the competencies in the apprenticeship standard - Be paid at least the legal minimum wage - Have a contract of employment covering the full duration of the apprenticeship from the start to the planned EPA date - Have a written and signed agreement for the apprenticeship with their employer.
+- Have the right to live and work in the UK, - Be in employment, in a role that allows them to develop the competencies in the apprenticeship standard - Be paid at least the legal minimum wage - Have a contract of employment covering the full duration of the apprenticeship from start to planned EPA date - Have a written and signed agreement for the apprenticeship with their employer.

 The minimum duration periods for an apprenticeship set in each Apprenticeship Standard is based on an apprentice working a minimum of 30 hours per week.
 Where the apprentice works fewer than 30 hours, the minimum duration of the apprenticeship must be increased on a pro-rata basis.
-The shortest duration that an apprenticeship can be from start to gateway is 366 days.